OzgunOzalay/ozgunozalay.github.io/_pages/about.md

 I'm a postdoctoral researcher at the [Blackford Emotional Neuroscience Lab](https://blackfordlab.com/) at the [Munroe-Meyer Institute (UNMC-MMI)](https://www.unmc.edu/mmi/).

-I am especially interested in brain connectivity and network dynamics.
+I am interested in brain connectivity and network dynamics.
 I aim to understand how different brain regions work together and evolve as we grow, face challenges, and learn new things.

 Recently, I have been exploring the fascinating world of large language models (LLMs).
 I am enthusiastic about AI's potential to enhance neuroscience research, provide clinical insights, and utilize data-driven discoveries.

-If you're interested in neuroscience or the role of AI in research, I'd love to hear from you!
-Feel free to reach out with insights, questions, or collaboration ideas.